Steam, soap, towels, and a good scrub are the keys to cleaning your microwave to remove cooked-on food and odors. Yep, even that burned popcorn smell.

 Fortunately, there’s a quick and easy way to clean your microwave and get rid of cooked-on food.
 It even gets rid of that burned microwave popcorn smell that somehow stinks up an entire home.

-The Easy Way to Clean Your Microwave
+Steps to Clean Your Microwave

 Time required: 10 minutes